Riaz Hassan

 Riaz Hassan AM, FASSA (1937–2022) was an Australian Research Council Professorial Fellow and Emeritus Professor in the Department of Sociology, Flinders University.

+Career

-In his academic career spanning over 40 years he conducted research in a number of areas including sociology of housing, sociology of suicide, organizational culture and Muslim societies.
-He has taught at Flinders University, National University of Singapore, Gadjah Mada University, University of California Los Angeles and Yale University.
+In his academic career spanning over 40 years, Hassan conducted research in areas including sociology of housing, sociology of suicide, organisational culture and Muslim societies.
+He taught at Flinders University, National University of Singapore, Gadjah Mada University, University of California Los Angeles and Yale University.